 How: I start with a blank canvas and get out of the way.
 Rarely do I have a plan or vision of what is to come.
 My paintings speak to my inner joys and struggles embodied in color and texture and energy.
 I incorporate texture, stencils, words, and collage—and often you will find three lotuses floating in my paintings, which to me represent the three jewels in Buddhism: buddha, dharma, sangha.

 Why: I paint to feel more alive, embodied, grounded, and sane.
 My aspiration is for my paintings connect myself and the viewer to a deeper to a sense of compassion and acceptance and playfulness.
 Painting supports my temperament and sensitivity.
 While I don’t paint with the goal of selling my work, it is always a delight when my works find a new home.

-I am a self-taught artist inspired by a painting process workshop I attended at Esalen over 20 years ago and Toni LittleJohn’s Wild Carrots.
-I’ve attended over six Creativity Retreats at Spirit Rock, studying the Muyumi Oda and Barbara Kaufman.
-Starting in 2015, I have studied painting at the College of Marin (Painting I-IV, now an auditor).
+Who: My love of painting was sparked by a process-painting workshop I attended at Esalen over 30 years ago.
+I’ve studied Toni Littlejohn (Wild Carrots), Jack Scott at College of Marin, and currently participating in Lauren Mantecon’s ten-month Deep Dive.
+I’ve attended over six Creativity Retreats at Spirit Rock.
+Part of diving deep for me was transforming my garage into an art studio.
 My first show, where I sold four paintings, was held at John Wilmer Gallery in Sausalito, California.
 My second show, Mojo Exposed, was at The Depot in February 2013.
-I’ve participated in numerous shows at the O’Hanlon Center for the Arts and in the Mill Valley Paint Off.
-My silk paintings were sold at Artifax in Fairfax, California.
+I’ve participated in numerous shows at the O’Hanlon Center for the Arts and in the Mill Valley.